-In the fourth addition of The In Between we are going to show you the cost of being an entrepreneur.
+In this article, we are going to show you the cost of freedom.
+It’s the main challenge of being an entrepreneur.

 But, there’s something that you really need to ask yourself right now.
 Do you have what it takes?

 And by it, I mean endurance.

 What does it really mean to work double the hours for the same amount of pay (or less)?
 How do you use the things you’ve learned, the people you’ve meeting and your successes through your current employer to build your idea into a profitable business?

 Let’s be real.
 If building a dream into a reality is what you’re seeking, you’re gonna have to put in time and grunt work.
 Living in a time of instant gratification, it’s possible that pretty much anything you want can be delivered to your doorstep within 24 hours.
 You take a picture, post it to the internet and people instantaneously like, comment and share it.